LayersModel adapters

 Highlights:

-• Auto-bootstrapbeside init and the desktop app can install Ollama (brew, winget, or curl install script) and pull the configured model.
+• Auto-bootstrapbeside init and the desktop app can install Ollama (macOS app download, Linux install script, or Windows winget) and pull the configured model.
 Streaming progress is surfaced via the ModelBootstrapHandler events (install_started, pull_progress, ready, …).

 • Embeddings via the same daemon — by default nomic-embed-text, but you can swap to mxbai-embed-large or any embedding model Ollama supports.